aptos-nft-studio/Aptos-Move-NFT-Contract/README.md

-# Aptos NFT Studio - Open Source
+# Aptos NFT Studio - Open Source Aptos NFT Move Contract

 This is a tutorial for deploying a NFT collection on Aptos Devnet based on the [Aptos Token standard](https://aptos.dev/standards/aptos-token).
 For the purpose of this tutorial, we will use Aptos Devnet.
 You can setup profiles to publish to Aptos Mainnet when ready to do so.